Edward46282/side-project/after finishing 1st year/README.txt

 5. After you hit enter, put -> java MenuPicker

 Then, you should be in the main class.
 Then follow the instruction in the terminal to use it.

+Here is the screenshot of terminal to use the Menu picker: https://drive.google.com/file/d/1gPbfEe3luV-gq3eYmyxjKLHEK4KBPLeu/view?usp=sharing